-Dr. Ramūnas Vilpišauskas
+Prof. Ramūnas Vilpišauskas

 Jean Monnet Chair Professor

 Ramūnas Vilpišauskas is a professor at the Institute of International Relations and Political Science, Vilnius University (IIRPS VU), where he has been teaching since 1996.
 Since October 2020, he holds a distinctive position of Jean Monnet Chair.
-Between 2009 and 2019 prof. Vilpišauskas was the director of IIRPS VU.
-2002-2004 prof. R. Vilpišauskas was also teaching EU-related courses and conducting research abroad as a visiting fellow in Global Affairs Institute at Syracuse University (the USA), Carleton University (Canada).
+Between 2009 and 2019 prof. Vilpišauskas was the director of the IIRPS VU.
+In 2002-2004 prof. R. Vilpišauskas was also teaching EU-related courses and conducting research abroad as a visiting fellow in Global Affairs Institute at Syracuse University (the USA), Carleton University (Canada).

 Ramūnas Vilpišauskas graduated from Vilnius University (BA, Faculty of Economics), Institute of International Relations and Political Science (MA and PhD), Lancaster University (MA).
 He studied or trained at the University of Oslo (Norway), the European University Institute (Italy), the University of Columbia (USA) (Fulbright Scholarship), and other foreign higher education institutions.
 The professor received the Swedish Institute’s Management Program Diploma (program for Strategic and Executive Management and Leadership Skills Development), and Carleton University’s International Trade Policy and Negotiation Certificate.